otto-de/flummi/README.md

 Compatibility
 -------------

-Flummi version 2.x is compatible with Elastic Search 2.3 and 2.4.
+Flummi version 7.x is compatible with Elastic Search 6.x and 7.x
-Flummi version 5.x is compatible with Elastic Search 5.x

 Contribution Guide